-- Parallel to the course of the Lot, the valley of the Célé, a tributary of the Lot, is also its replica in miniature.
+- Parallel to the course of the Lot, the Vallée du Célé, a tributary of the Lot, is also its miniature replica.

-The limestone plateaus, or "causses", land of moors and forests of small oaks, sprinkled with dry-stone constructions, are part of the territory of the Regional Natural Park of the Causses du Quercy.
+The limestone plateaux, or "causses", land of moors and forests of small oaks, sprinkled with dry stone constructions, are part of the territory of the Regional Natural Park of the Causses du Quercy.

-If you have a thirst for knowledge, if you are passionate about old stones, if you like to walk through the alleys of towns and villages steeped in history, you will be spoiled.
+If you have a thirst for knowledge, if you are passionate about old stones, if you like to stroll through the alleys of towns and villages steeped in history, you will be spoiled.

-The Lot, already rich in curiosities, is surrounded in its northern part by a multitude of touristic sites.
+The Lot, already rich in curiosities, is surrounded in its northern part by a multitude of tourist places.

-First of all the department of the Dordogne and in particular the Périgord Noir.
+First of all the Dordogne department and especially the Périgord Noir.
 Its worthy representative is the town of Sarlat, the cultural capital of the Perigord.
-Then the golden triangle of the Dordogne valley composed of 7 communes: Domme, Cénac, Castelnaud-la-Chapelle, Vitrac, La-Roque-Gageac, Vézac and Beynac-et-Cazenac, 4 of which are classified among "The Most Beautiful Villages of France".
+Then the Golden Triangle of the Dordogne Valley made up of 7 communes: Domme, Cénac, Castelnaud-la-Chapelle, Vitrac, La-Roque-Gageac, Vézac and Beynac-et-Cazenac, 4 of which are classified as "Les Plus Beaux Villages de France".

 North of the Lot, La Corrèze, with the villages of Turenne, Collonges-la-Rouge and Curemonte.

-Collonges, an architectural ruby set in the emerald of a green countryside.
+Collonges, an architectural ruby set in the emerald green countryside.

-Finally, Brive la Gaillarde, where the grandeur of the historic monuments and the charm of the little streets that curve around the Collegiate Church are combined.
-Brive, starting point to the town of Aubazine and its famous abbey, and Les Pans de Travassac, one of the last open-air slate quarries in France.
+Finally, Brive la Gaillarde, where the grandeur of the historic monuments and the charm of the little streets that curve around the Collegiate Church blend together.
+Brive, starting point towards the town of Aubazine and its famous abbey, and Les Pans de Travassac, one of the last open-air slate quarries in France.

-This is the reference guide, published by the Dordogne Valley Tourist Office, which includes the main sites to visit, activities, the calendar of festivals and events, market times and days, good addresses...
+This is the reference guide, published by the Tourist Office of the Dordogne Valley, which includes the main sites to visit, activities, the calendar of festivals and events, market times and days, good addresses...